-Mark Hanger founded Nature Quest in 1988, to connect visitors with the wildlife and nature of New Zealand, explore our wild places and understand the ecological communities of these isolated islands.
-He had a vision to provide a service that allowed visitors to explore AND understand our diverse ecology and the unique plants and animals that inhabit it.
+Mark Hanger founded Nature Quest in 1988 to connect visitors with the wildlife and nature of New Zealand, explore our wild places and understand the ecological communities of these isolated islands.
+He had a vision to provide a service that allowed visitors to both explore and understand our diverse ecology and the unique plants and animals that inhabit it.

-In 2001 Nature Quest expanded to run botanical and wildlife tours in Western Australia and Tasmania.
+In 2001 Nature Quest expanded to run botanical and wildlife tours in Western Australia, Tasmania and New Caledonia.

 Nature Quest aims to provide